Can you be a modern Stoic and an atheist (or agnostic)?

 In his recent book, Battling the Gods: Atheism in the Ancient World, Tim Whitmarsh therefore classes the Stoic Persaeus as an atheist, like Prodicus before him.
 However, it’s quite possible this naturalistic interpretation of the gods was shared by most Stoics.
 We can see it clearly in Cornutus, but also in the writings of Seneca and others.

 This debate about whether the ancient Stoics would require their followers to believe in God or not, and what they mean by “God”, naturally interests modern Stoics, many of whom are agnostics or atheists themselves and seek to reconcile Stoic ethics and psychological practices with their own contemporary worldview.
 It’s worth noting that Socrates was sometimes interpreted as a partial agnostic.
 He admitted that certainty about the gods is impossible but chose to believe in them on the basis of probability.
 In Plato’s Apology (40c) he argues that either death is followed by oblivion or our souls survive in an afterlife and are judged in Hades and associate with the souls of others who have died before us, he’s not sure which, although elsewhere he presupposes the existence of the gods.
 It’s often been said that Socrates’ questioning method necessarily left him open to the possibility of atheism or at least to radical doubt about the nature of the gods and afterlife.
 Indeed, T.H.
 Huxley, who coined the term “agnostic” actually claimed “it is as old as Socrates”, i.e., that Socrates was the first agnostic.
 Yet the Stoics generally held him in high regard as perhaps the closest historical approximation to the ideal Sage.
+In Xenophon’s Memorabilia, it’s asserted that Socrates was not an atheist but also that he thought metaphysical speculation about the nature of the universe as a whole was a waste of time.

 Moreover, in explaining his view that Stoicism followed Cynicism as part of a direct philosophical succession beginning with Socrates, Diogenes Laertius emphasizes the claim that Socrates was the first philosopher to eschew discussion of natural philosophy in favour of ethical questions directly related to problems of living.
 (Natural philosophy or “Physics” included theology, as Diogenes acknowledges in discussing Socrates.)
 He says that Socrates “discussed moral questions in the workshops and the market-place, being convinced that the study of nature is no concern of ours.”
 Elsewhere he notes that despite this Socrates did say some things about “providence”, although the extensive discussions of cosmology and theology attributed to him in the Platonic Dialogues are not his own words but those of Plato, who reputedly being began using “Socrates” as a mouthpiece for doctrines that were actually Pythagorean in origin.